digital-archives/HISTGA1011/slides/week_05_slide_deck.md

 ## Definition
 # NAND (Not AND)

-Solid state drives use **NAND** (stands for "not AND", referring to a type of logic gate) storage technology, which uses **charge trap flash memory cells** to store varying levels of electrical charges.
+A **Solid-State Drive (SSD)** is a high-speed storage device that uses NAND (stands for "Not AND") "flash" memory to store data.

+SSDs store data in **charge trap flash memory cells**, sometimes called wafers, which retain electrical charges to represent binary data (0s and 1s).
+Unlike mechanical HDDs, SSDs have no moving parts.

 ---